sjmeijer/i2c-temp-humidity/install_guide.md

 ```

 Similary edit the config for influxdb.
 Search for collectd stuff and uncomment.
 Ensure that the database
-it is sending to exsits, you may need to create it using the steps above.
+it is sending to exists, you may need to create it using the steps above.

 ```bash
 sudo vi /etc/influxdb/influxdb.conf